OgaDavid/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 3-new_owner creates a script that changes the owner of the file hello to the user betty.

 File 4-empty creates a script that creates an empty file called hello.

+File 5-execute creates a script that adds execute permission to the owner of the file hello.